Domain Adapted Large Language Models for Additive Manufacturing: Related Work

 An in-context learning approach to enable large language models to detect defects encountered during the vat photopolymerization process was explored by Fang et al. \cite{fang_large_2024} The authors utilize a camera mounted to the underside of the resin vat to obtain images of the resin deposition process, looking for defects such as debris and unfilled streaks within the build platform\cite{fang_large_2024}.
 The taken images are then provided to GPT-4o, along with positive and negative image samples, in order to predict whether the current layer is normal or defective \cite{fang_large_2024}.
 These samples, along with text descriptions of both cases, provides additional contextual information to guide the large language model to predict the correct outcome only through information provided within the conversation's context window.
 By coupling the language and image descriptions of each case, this in-context learning method can distinguish between normal and defective build layers and achieved a 96\% classification accuracy\cite{fang_large_2024}.

 In AMGPT by Chandrasekhar et al. \cite{chandrasekhar_amgpt_2024} explores the use of Retrieval Augmented Generation (RAG) \cite{lewis_retrieval-augmented_2020} specifically within the application of additive manufacturing.
 RAG at its core is based on the cosine similarity between the query and document passages, often utilizing separate encoders for the document passages and query text to compare the two within the same embedding space \cite{lewis_retrieval-augmented_2020}.
 The authors utilize this dual-encoder retrieval mechanism to obtain the relevant passages for a given specific user query and these passages are provided along with the query as input to the pretrained Llama2-7B \cite{touvron_llama_2023} model for response generation.
 This work showcases the effectiveness of utilizing empirical data within the generation process of a large language model as the authors make the claim that their RAG enabled response displayed less factual errors than that of GPT-4 \cite{chandrasekhar_amgpt_2024}.
 Similar to this, work by Naghavi Khanghah et al. \cite{naghavi_khanghah_multimodal_2025} extends the use of RAG into vision space and leverages a multimodal approach for the detection and classification of anomalies specifically within laser powder bed fusion.
 With over 50 test images, measured anomalies of recoater hopping, recoater streaking, incomplete spreading, swelling, debris, and soot were classified.
 Through the use of models such as Qwen2-VL-2B and GPT-4o-mini, the authors demonstrate that the utilization of the RAG based system was reported to improve the accuracy of model prediction by around 12\% \cite{naghavi_khanghah_multimodal_2025}.
+The domain specific capabilities of these large language models can then be utilized in agentic systems as their multi-modal and reasoning abilities are quite suitable for the orchestration of tool calls and actions.
+This approach can be utilized in tasks such as alloy evaluation for additive manufacturing where based on material properties calculated by Thermo-Calc, the potential for lack of fusion porosity can be evaluated for a composition of elements \cite{pak_agentic_2026}.
+Another application of agents is shown in LLM-3D Print by Jadhav et al. \cite{jadhav_llm-3d_2025} which explores the use of a multi-agent system for the detection and mitigation of defects within the Fused Deposition Modeling (FDM) process.
+These prints were evaluated with compression testing and showed that the agentic system helped enable clear improvements in mechanical performance \cite{jadhav_llm-3d_2025}.
+In both of these works, the agentic system relied on off-the-shelf large language models (i.e. GPT-4o, Claude, Gemini) \cite{jadhav_llm-3d_2025, pak_agentic_2026}.
+However, it has yet to be explored that a domain adapted, fine-tuned model for additive manufacturing within these agentic systems would exhibit enhanced performance.